 Any high chair worth considering will do two things well: keep your baby safe and comfortable, and be easy to clean and maintain.
 Given that the high chair will be a kitchen and/or dining room fixture for the next two to five years, parents should consider function and design as they would when buying any other piece of furniture.
 They should also consider whether future family additions might use the chair.

+A good high chair must be safe and sturdy.
+Features that distinguish the safest high chairs include stable bases to prevent tipping; five-point safety harness systems that restrain at the shoulders, around the waist and through the legs; a passive-restraint T-bar or post that keeps the baby from slipping out of the chair; and lockable wheels when applicable.
 But remember: A restraint system only works if you use it.
 Always use harnesses and other restraints when children are in the chair.
-Be sure all parts of the chair are fully locked and away from any objects that a child could tip. pull over or push against.
+Be sure all parts of the chair are fully locked and the chair is away from any objects that a child could pull over or push against.

-ConsumerSearch has evaluated current reviews of high chairs by both experts and consumers to determine the best high chairs based on their overall safety, ease of use, lifestyle features and benefits, as well as brand quality.
+ConsumerSearch.com has evaluated current reviews of high chairs by both experts and consumers to determine the best high chairs based on their overall safety, ease of use, lifestyle features and benefits, as well as brand quality.